|Version:||Date of Review:||History:|

 7.1.
-CADE shall be notified on corporate operations or contractual relations to alter the market structure, including, but not limited to mergers, acquisitions of assets, takeovers, incorporations, partnership agreements, consortia or joint ventures when objective sales levels are achieved provided for in the Antitrust Law and eventual amendments by means of interministerial ordinances issued by the Ministries of Finance and Justice, for the purposes of notification on Acts of Concentration.
+CADE shall be notified on any corporate operations or contractual relations to alter the market structure, including, but not limited to mergers, acquisitions of assets, takeovers, incorporations, partnership agreements, consortia or joint ventures when objective sales territories are achieved provided for in the Antitrust Law and eventual amendments by means of interministerial ordinances issued by the Ministries of Finance and Justice, for the purposes of notification on Acts of Concentration.

 7.3.
 Upon the submission of acts of concentration to CADE, Cielo’s Management and employees shall adopt all the measures necessary to prevent an early consummation of the transaction, without observing clearance requirements.
-In this regard, Cielo’s Legal Executive Board shall be consulted on any practices to be implemented during the course of analysis of the act of concentration by CADE which eventually may characterize an early consummation of the transaction.
+In this regard, Cielo’s Legal Executive Superintendence shall be consulted on any practices to be implemented during the course of analysis of the act of concentration by CADE which eventually may characterize an early consummation of the transaction.

 8. Relations with Subsidiaries, Controlled Entities, and Affiliates

 8.1.
 Cielo does not allow improper privileges to its subsidiaries, controlled entities, and affiliates not justifiable based on provisions of prevailing laws.